 For the love of impressing their client, most freelancers and independent software programmers start work on existing codes almost right away.
-They do this without intense review of the code with the intention of creating an impression on the client.
+They do this without intense review of the code with the intention of impressing the client.

-A well-detailed documentation is a principal factor for speedy transition process.
-It provides insights, helps to avoid lapses, and lubricates the whole process.
+A well-detailed documentation is a principal factor for a speedy transition process.
+It provides insights, helps avoid lapses, and smoothes out the whole process.

-Now the next questions.
-What should be the characteristics of a good documentation worthy of a smooth transaction?
+Now, let’s move on to the next questions.
+What are the characteristics of a good documentation worthy of a smooth transition?
 What attributes should we consider and look out for?

-A good software documentation should span how to:
+A good software documentation should cover how to:

 Set up a development environment

 The first thing to do on a project for any new team member is to make sure the application is up and running on their computers.
 This process can be different depending on the technologies.